WORLD WAR II

 A Night Divided by Jennifer Nielsen

 The sudden construction of the Berlin Wall stranded her father and middle brother in West Berlin, while Gerta, her mother, and her older brother Fritz were stuck in Communist East Berlin.
-When life gets unbearable, Gerta and Fritz try to tunnel their way to the West.
+When life gets unbearable, Gerta, now twelve, and Fritz try to tunnel their way to the West.
 With the help of Fritz, the two siblings plan carefully, overcome dangerous obstacles, and then face the toughest task of all: convincing their mother to escape with them.

 The Auslander by Paul Dowswell

 When Peter's parents are killed, he is sent to an orphanage in Warsaw, Poland.
 But Peter is Volksdeutscher-of German blood.
 With his blond hair and blue eyes, he looks just like the boy on the Hitler Youth poster.
 The Nazis decide he is racially valuable.
-A prominent German family is pleased to adopt such a fine Aryan specimen into their household.
+Indeed, a prominent German family is pleased to adopt such a fine Aryan specimen into their household.
 But despite his new "family," Peter feels like a foreigner-an ausländer-and he is forming his own ideas about what he sees and what he's told.
 He doesn't want to be a Nazi.
 So he takes a risk-the most dangerous one he could possibly choose in 1942 Berlin.

 The Berlin Boxing Club by Robert Sharenow